BillyZhaohengLi/SIEVE-vldb25/README.md

-# Repository for NeoDance: Near-Optimal Index Collection for Filtered Vector Search
+# Repository for SIEVE: Effective Filtered Vector Search with Collection of Indexes

 ## Project structure:
 * `hnswtest`: clone of hnswlib, contains NeoDance's implementation